 The Maryland Campaign for Environmental Human Rights worked with students from the University of Maryland to explore how an environmental human rights amendment could be used in Maryland.
 The conclusion of the analysis was based on researching how environmental rights amendments have been used in other states.
 A summary of the analysis is presented below.
-You can read the full paper here.

 The EHR Amendment embodies the language and duties necessary to protect Marylander’s environmental rights, further protecting the environment as a whole.
 Maryland needs this amendment to ensure that public and environmental health remains a top priority for the state, regardless of changes in the political winds.
 By making environmental preservation, protection, and enhancement, a state constitutional mandate, the EHRA can help ensure the protection of the environment now and in the future.

 - Renewable Energy: greater support for sustainable renewable energy development

 - Chesapeake Bay Health: enhances protection of waterways and strengthens the need to consider the impact of environmental activities on human health